Msizi Africa: Founder

 Lucy Caslon attended the Christ's Hospital school from 1992 to 1999 and started organising fundraising events as a student.
-After graduating from Royal Holloway, University of London in 2003 with a BA in History she worked in the charity sector for three years, first in the events team at Marie Curie Cancer Care and eighteen months later as corporate fundraiser with FSID.
+After graduating from Royal Holloway, University of London in 2003 with a BA in History she worked in the charity sector for three years, first in the events team at Marie Curie Cancer Care and eighteen months later as corporate fundraiser with Foundation for the Study of Infant Deaths.

-In 2006 she spent three months traveling East, Central and Southern Africa before volunteering for four months, from August to December, at the Mants'ase Children's Home.
+In 2006, she spent three months traveling East, Central and Southern Africa before volunteering for four months, from August to December, at the Mants'ase Children's Home.
 After her return to London in 2007 she founded a charity in order to raise money to continue the food improvement project she had started during her time in Lesotho.
 She spend her evenings and weekends to raise funds while working full-time for eighteen months as Team Secretary EMEA Hospitality for DTZ.

 Besides winning 2008 the World of Difference initiative of the Vodafone Foundation she was shortlisted for the Red and Cosmopolitan magazine 'Woman of the Year' awards in the same year.
 In 2011 Lucy Caslon was shortlisted for the Dods and Scottish Widows 'Women in Public Life Awards' in the category "Voluntary Sector Achiever of the Year".

 Lucy Caslon shares her experiences to help other prospective founders by giving talks like for the Royal Holloway Entrepreneurs or as speaker at the Institute of Fundraising's National Convention 2012 and by writing articles.
 She has also published video tutorials about setting up a charity with the 'KnowHow NonProfit StudyZone', which is part of the National Council for Voluntary Organisations.

 Caslon was selected to carry the Olympic Torch on 23 July 2012 in Sutton on Croydon Road (A232) from the junction with The Manor Way by the Wallington County Grammar School to the beginning of Acre Lane.
 In order to raise money for her charity she put her torch up for sale for an amount of £40000.00 which is needed to feed the 50 orphans of Mants'ase Children's Home for one year.

 After serving as director at her charity from June 2007 to March 2013 Caslon returned to the Marie Curie Cancer Care organisation as Senior Corporate Account Manager but remains a trustee with Msizi Africa.
 In April 2015 she joined the London-based charity emerge poverty free where Caslon (now Herron) headed the fundraising department.
-From March to June 2016 she was Head of Development with Play for Change and than worked again part-time for Msizi Africa as secretary.
+From March to June 2016 she was Head of Development with Play for Change and then worked again part-time for Msizi Africa as secretary.
 Since its founding, she has always worked for the charity in many capacities, supported by a board of trustees.

 Lucy Herron is since October 2016, together with her husband, also a director of the shoe manufacturing company Sloafer Limited.